sbhowmik12/camel_samples/README.txt

-Java DSL Example
+Sample Apache Camel application
 ==============

-This example shows how to work with files and JMS, using Spring to boot up Camel and configure the routes.
+This example shows how to work with files  using Java DSL support in Camel to  configure the routes.

-The example consumes messages from a queue and writes them to the file system.
+The example consumes messages from a file system and writes them to the file system after transformation.

 You will need to compile this example first: mvn compile